White's Ferry: History

-Currently, the ferry is owned by Malcolm Brown, whose father purchased the location in 1946 with other business partners.
+Later, the ferry was managed by Malcolm Brown, whose father purchased the location in 1946 with other business partners.
 He eventually bought out his partners and shipped new ferries from Baltimore in 1953 and from Norfolk in 1988; both of which were named after Confederate General Jubal A. Early because of his, "rebellious, no surrender attitude".

 The Confederate statue that had been moved from Rockville to White's Ferry in 2017, was moved to a private storage location by the owners on June 16, 2020, although the base of the monument remains.

 Each May, White's Ferry hosts an event honoring wounded soldiers recovering at Walter Reed Army Medical Center.
 Escorted to the area by a large motorcycle honor guard, the soldiers enjoy a day of music, food, fishing, and rides on the ferry.
 The event is sponsored by the town of Poolesville, Maryland, and receives support from many groups and individuals within the community.